ethanwhite/spectralmatch/README.md

 > [!IMPORTANT]
 > This library is experimental and still under heavy development.

-**Perform global and local histogram matching for multiple overlapping images to achieve seamless color consistency in mosaicked outputs.**
+## Overview

 ---

-## Overview

-*spectralmatch* uses least squares regression to balance colors across all images in a single global solution, then performs finer local adjustments on overlapping blocks.
-This two-phase process prduces high-quality color normalization with minimal spectral distortion.
-This technique is derived from 'An auto-adapting global-to-local color balancing method for optical imagery mosaic' by Yu et al., 2017 (DOI: 10.1016/j.isprsjprs.2017.08.002).

 ![Global and Local Matching](./images/spectralmatch.png)

----
+*spectralmatch* provides a Python library and QGIS plugin with multiple algorythms to perform Relative Radiometric Normalization (RRN).
+It also includes utilities for generating seamlines, cloud masks, Pseudo-Invariant Features, statistics, preprocessing, and more.

-## Features
+### Features

-- **Fully Automated:** Works without manual intervention, making it ideal for large-scale applications.
+- **Automated:** Works without manual intervention, making it ideal for large-scale applications.

 - **Consistent Multi-Image Analysis:** Ensures uniformity across images by applying systematic corrections with minimal spectral distortion.